jasonwaters/aep-edge-samples/target-offers-hybrid/README.md

 This sample demonstrates using Adobe Experience Platform to get personalization content from Adobe Target.
 The web page changes based on the personalization content returned.

-This sample retrieves personalization content server-side using the [Adobe Experience Platform APIs](https://developer.adobe.com/experience-platform-apis/) and renders it on the client-side using [Adobe Experience Platform Web SDK](https://experienceleague.adobe.com/docs/experience-platform/edge/home.html) using the `applyHandles` command.
+This sample retrieves personalization content server-side using the [Adobe Experience Platform APIs](https://developer.adobe.com/experience-platform-apis/) and renders it on the client-side using [Adobe Experience Platform Web SDK](https://experienceleague.adobe.com/docs/experience-platform/edge/home.html) using the `applyAepEdgeResponse` command.

 Here is what the page looks like before and after personalization content is rendered.